-Specify how to cross string in output HTML using HtmlCrossType with Node.js via C++
+Specify how to cross a string in output HTML using HtmlCrossType with Node.js via C++

 Possible Usage Scenarios

-When a cell contains text or string but it is larger than the width of the cell, the string overflows if the next cell in the next column is null or empty.
-When you save your Excel file into HTML, you can control this overflow by specifying the cross type using the HtmlCrossType enumeration.
+When a cell contains text or a string that is larger than the width of the cell, the string overflows if the next cell in the adjacent column is empty.
+When you save your Excel file as HTML, you can control this overflow by specifying the cross type using the HtmlCrossType enumeration.
 It has the following values:

-• HtmlCrossType.Default: Display like MS Excel; depends on the next cell.
-If the next cell is null, the string will cross or it will be truncated.
+• HtmlCrossType.Default: Displays like MS Excel; behavior depends on the next cell.
+If the next cell is empty, the string will cross, otherwise it will be truncated.

-• HtmlCrossType.MSExport: Display the string like MS Excel exporting HTML.
+• HtmlCrossType.MSExport: Displays the string as MS Excel exports HTML.

-• HtmlCrossType.Cross: Display HTML cross string; the performance for creating large HTML files will be more than ten times faster than setting the value to Default or FitToCell.
+• HtmlCrossType.Cross: Displays an HTML cross string; performance when creating large HTML files will be more than ten times faster than when the value is set to Default or FitToCell.

-• HtmlCrossType.FitToCell: Only display the string within the width of the cell.
+• HtmlCrossType.FitToCell: Displays only the string within the width of the cell.

-Specify how to cross string in output HTML using HtmlCrossType
+Specify how to cross a string in output HTML using HtmlCrossType

-The following sample code loads the sample Excel file and saves it to HTML format by specifying different HtmlCrossType.
-Please download the output HTMLs generated with this code.
-The sample Excel file contains the image bordered with red color as shown in this screenshot that shows the effect of the HtmlCrossType values on output HTML.
+The following sample code loads the sample Excel file and saves it to HTML format by specifying different HtmlCrossType values.
+Please download the output HTML files generated with this code.
+The sample Excel file contains an image bordered in red, as shown in this screenshot, which demonstrates the effect of the HtmlCrossType values on the output HTML.

 Sample Code